matze-dd/Tex2txt/README.md

 Unnecessary creation of empty lines is avoided, paragraphs and sentences remain intact.
 The Bash script shell.sh shows an example for filtering messages from a language checker.

 An optional speciality is some parsing of LaTeX environments for displayed equations.
-Therefore, one can check embedded \text{...} parts (LaTeX package amsmath) and interpunction in—not too complex—displayed equations.
+Therefore, one can check embedded \text{...} parts (LaTeX package amsmath) and interpunction in the text flow including—not too complex—displayed equations.
 Comments on that can be found below.
 An example is shown in file Example, operation is summarized in the script at label LAB:EQUATIONS.

 The starting section of the Python script lists macros and environments with tailored treatment.